-Massage sure does feel, great doesn't it?
-And good for you too!
+Getting a massage is an incredibly enjoyable experience.
+Not only does it feel amazing, nurturing and maybe even a little indulgent, but it's also a powerful healing tool to add to your health and wellness routine.
 That sounds like a win-win situation.
 But, let's be honest: A massage session isn't cheap.
 It's a financial and time commitment and if you don't feel like you're getting the most out of the service you're paying for it can be hard to see a reason to continue.
+Am I right?

-Do any of these sound familiar?
-Are you starting to wonder what the point of getting regular massage is?
+Do any of these sound familiar and are you starting to wonder what the point of getting regular massage is?

-The following key points will allow you to think more deeply about your relationship with your body, your massage therapist and even your ongoing pain and to take your massage sessions from a "feel good indulgence" to a critical component of your health and wellness routine:
+The following five tips will allow you to think more deeply about your relationship with your body, your massage therapist and even your ongoing pain and will take your massage sessions from a "feel good indulgence" to a critical component of your health and wellness routine:

 1) Think of your muscles like an onion: lots and lots of layers.
 A therapist's job is to begin the work of peeling away each of those layers.
 With each layer that is peeled away you will feel a lessening of tightness and discomfort, an improvement in range of motion, an increased ability to sink into relaxation quicker and a more conscious awareness of your posture and how you move in your body.
 With each session the therapist peels away a few more layers, opening your structure up just a little bit more each time.
 Effective and lasting change is rarely, if ever, achieved in a single session.